mbellman/cosmodrone/README.md

 # cosmodrone
-An under-wraps game project.
+A hush-hush game project.

-TODO:
+### TODO:
--Relegate background terrain scrolling to its own module outside of GameInstance -Create more cloud assets
+##### BACKGROUND
--Dynamic cloud spawning and repopulation
+* Dynamic cloud spawning and repopulation
--Make sure clouds properly scale with tile size
+* Make sure clouds properly scale with tile size
+* Cloud shadows should be displaced with respect to the lighting angle
+* Create more cloud assets
+* (?)
+Have cloud shadows displace in the direction of the screen center for a mild 3D effect
+* (?)
+Add erosion to the heightmap generator
+##### GAME
+* UI
+* Entire rest of game